North Oconee High School: NOHS Titan Regiment

-Concert Band

-The North Oconee High School's concert band consists of brass, woodwind, and percussion instruments.
+North Oconee's concert band consists of brass, woodwind, and percussion instruments.
 The concert band classes will rehearse music, preparing for concerts throughout the semester.
 As well as concerts, the band also participates in GMEA LGPE (Large Group Performance Evaluation), where the band's performance will be adjudicated and rated.
 Recently, the concert band has been split into a 'Symphonic Band' and a 'Wind Ensemble' due to an abundance of students registered in a concert band class.